microsoft/az-deep-realtime-score/{{cookiecutter.project_name}}/Keras_Tensorflow/iotedge/README.md

-# Deploy Deep Learning CNN on Kubernetes Cluster with GPUs - Keras
+# Deploy Deep Learning CNN on IoT Edge with GPUs - Keras

 To get started with the tutorial, please proceed with following steps **in sequential order**.